sascha-lr/frontend-challenge-qr/README.md

 ### What I learned

-Prior to this, I haven't even learned what a div ```html<div>```is, but because of looking at the code and thinking about what I know about web design from previously using resources like [Framer](https://framer.com), I quickly figured it out.
+Prior to this, I haven't even learned what a div ```<div>```is, but because of looking at the code and thinking about what I know about web design from previously using resources like [Framer](https://framer.com), I quickly figured it out.
 It was an amazing learning experience.
 I also learned how to center things on a page vertically, what kind of different units there are to specify measurements (px,%,vh,rem,etc.).
 For that I am really thankful and happy.

 ### Continued development